ForomePlatform/anfisa/doc/dev/rest/ws_list.rst

 Otherwise result is restricted by :term:`filter` and/or condition on :term:`zones<zone>`.

+Nonempty **zone** list can contain special pair of strings ``["NOT", true]``.
+In this case **zone** option works in reverse context: records satisfying condition on zones are filtered out.
+(It might be helpful for work with :term:`tagging`.)

 To define :term:`filter` use either **filter** or **conditions**.
 See details :ref:`here<fiter_conditions>`.

 Comment
 -------
-The request format supports applying of multiple zones, butthe current user i nterface allows to set only one zone at time.
+The request format supports applying of multiple zones, butthe current user interface allows to set only one zone at time.
 Extension of the user interface is expected in future development.

 See also
 --------